 Sprint Through The Maze of Life With Habits

-MIT researches found that when a rat was initially introduced to a maze, the rat’s brains had to work in full power to process the new information and find the food.
+MIT researchers found that when a rat was initially introduced to a maze, the rat’s brains had to work in full power to process the new information and find the food.
 But after several hundred repetitions in the same maze, the rat zipped through the maze faster every time.
 The rats had to think very little to find the food as it internalized how to sprint through the maze.
 For the rat, navigating the maze had become a habit.
 3

 But many people fail when they try to build new habits because they rely on motivation to stay consistent.
-The secret to consistency required to form a habit is something else.
+The secret to the consistency required to form a habit is something else.

 The Secret To Consistency Is Not Motivation